elixir-europe/rdmkit/pages/your_domain/agro_ecology.md

 ## Data sharing and publishing
 ### Description

-Agro-ecology datasets are often valuable beyond the original study, for example for meta-analyses, modelling, long-term monitoring, and synthesis across sites.
-However, publishing agro-ecology data can be challenging because datasets are heterogeneous, collected across multiple partners, and may include sensitive elements.
+Agroecology datasets are often valuable beyond the original study, for example for meta-analyses, modelling, long-term monitoring, and synthesis across sites.
+However, publishing agroecology data can be challenging because datasets are heterogeneous, collected across multiple partners, and may include sensitive elements.
 Sharing data with appropriate documentation, licensing, and access conditions helps maximise reuse while supporting responsible data handling.

 ### Considerations
 * What can you share openly, and what requires controlled access, aggregation, or other safeguards?